CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 cumulus@switch:~$ sudo -E apt-get install tacplus-client
 ```

-## Basic TACACS+ Client Configuration
+## Required TACACS+ Client Configuration

-After you install the required packages, configure the following required settings on the switch (the TACACS+ client).
+After you install the required TACACS+ packages, configure the following required settings on the switch (the TACACS+ client).
 - Set the IP address or hostname of at least one TACACS+ server.
 - Set the secret (key) shared between the TACACS+ server and client.
-- Enable TACACS+ (NVUE commands only).

-Optionally, you can set the port to use for communication between the TACACS+ server and client.
-By default, Cumulus Linux uses IP port 49.
+If you use NVUE commands to configure TACACS+, you must also set the priority for the authentication order for local and TACACS+ users and enable TACACS+.

 {{< tabs "TabID31 ">}}
 {{< tab "NVUE Commands ">}}

 NVUE commands require you to specify the priority for each TACACS+ server.
 You must set a priority even if you only specify one server.

-The following example commmands set the TACACS+ server priority to 5, the IP address of the server to 192.168.0.30, the secret to `mytacacskey`, and the IP port to 32:
+The following example commmands set:
+- The TACACS+ server priority to 5.
+- The IP address of the server to 192.168.0.30.
+- The secret to `mytacacskey`.
+- The authentication order so that TACACS+ authentication has priority over local (the lower number has priority).
+- TACACS+ to enabled.

 ```
-cumulus@switch:~$ nv set system aaa tacacs server 5 host 192.168.0.30 cumulus@switch:~$ nv set system aaa tacacs server 5 secret mytacacskey cumulus@switch:~$ nv set system aaa tacacs server 5 port 32 cumulus@switch:~$ nv set system aaa tacacs enable on cumulus@switch:~$ nv config apply
+cumulus@switch:~$ nv set system aaa tacacs server 5 host 192.168.0.30 cumulus@switch:~$ nv set system aaa tacacs server 5 secret mytacacskey cumulus@switch:~$ nv set system aaa authentication-order 5 tacacs cumulus@switch:~$ nv set system aaa authentication-order 10 local cumulus@switch:~$ nv set system aaa tacacs enable on cumulus@switch:~$ nv config apply
 ```